How to remove yourself from data brokers

 12 min read Last updated March 2026

-There are over 200 data broker and people-search sites that may have your personal information listed publicly.
-Each one has its own opt-out process.
+Each broker has its own opt-out process.
 Some let you submit a simple email form.
 Others require you to find your specific listing, verify your identity, confirm via email, and wait weeks for removal.
 A few make you fax a notarized letter.
-The processes are deliberately varied and frequently change.
+The processes vary widely and frequently change.

 If you commit to doing this manually, here is what you are signing up for:

-Step 1: Find Your Listings
+Step 1: Find your listings

 Before you can remove anything, you need to know where your data is.
 The most effective approach is to search systematically rather than guessing which sites might have you.